AndyScherrenberg/bootcamp-jenkins-example/README.md

 ### install instructions

-- Follow the install wizard
+- Follow the install wizard or the install instructions for [your platform](/docs/Install.md)
 - [Configure Jenkins](#Jenkins-Configuration)

 ## additional software